-Federal and Virginia law require issuing an absentee voter a ballot limited to Presidential and Vice Presidential electors in one situation only:39
+Federal and Virginia law require issuing an absentee voter a ballot limited to Presidential and Vice Presidential electors in one situation only:38

-A registrant who has moved from the Commonwealth of Virginia fewer than thirty days before a Presidential Election.
-Enter these applications into VERIS using "Presidential-Only" exception code, which is available for selection during the presidential election.
+- A registrant who has moved from the Commonwealth of Virginia fewer than thirty days before a Presidential Election.
+Enter these applications into VERIS using "Presidential-Only" exception code, which is available for selection during the presidential election. - After the election, these Presidential-Only voters must be cancelled based on moving their residence to a new state shown on the application.39 - Keep a copy of completed applications for voters who qualify for Presidential-Only ballots to process as voter requests for cancellation after the election.